Actor Biography

 Then I wrote a play about Beatles roadie Mal Evans.
 I've always loved the Fab 4, my sister got me into them, as she had their red & blue best of double albums in the 1970s, (my sister got me into lots of good stuff, David Bowie, Tom Courtenay, the Bronte's too!).

 So being the same height and build as this gentle giant, friend and close confidante to the boys who. almost certainly gave Paul McCartney the idea for Sergeant Pepper, as well as helping with lyrics to a couple of songs, I came up with an idea for a one-man show with original music based around the Sergeant Pepper album tracks.
 A lovely fella called Sylvester Campion helped me write music for it.
 I wrote a tune, and hummed a basic riff, and Sylvester put magic to it.
-I wanted to do something imaginative, as a homage to the Fab 4 and not just another dull, run of the mill, biographical one-man play.
+I wanted to do something imaginative, as a homage to the Fab 4 and not just another dull, run of the mill, biographical one-man play,

 It began at The Cavern in Liverpool, as a lunchtime show, I had Sylvester and another fella playing bass guitar live to me singing.
 It was huge fun fronting a band at the Cavern, but I was too busy treading on me nerves to notice, the audience was largely made up of my family from the Wirral and Mals extended family from Liverpool and London.
 I am really proud that this was the first straight foreword play ever to be put on at the Cavern.

-Then I went onto do 3 weeks at the 2012 Edinburgh Festival Fringe in a venue that looked like the Cavern, but with a distinct lack of Cave dwellers!
+I went onto do 3 weeks at the 2012 Edinburgh Festival Fringe in a venue that looked like the Cavern, but with a distinct lack of Cave dwellers!
 Think I averaged about 8 or 9 a night in a venue that could seat 40, but at least never had to cancel.
 Even the worst audience of 3 turned out to be the best show!
 The following year I planned an ambitious 11 week tour of England & Ireland with as many venues.
 The play received good notices & audience reaction was very positive, but regional touring theatre is sadly in the doldrums and the audiences were just not coming out for it and a succession of venues went down like dominoes, as I had to cancel a succession of shows, as audiences just weren't interested.
-Leeds, Liverpool & Crawley in England were exceptions and there were great nights in Ireland in Dublin, Wexford and Mayo.

 I did three years running of pantos between 2014 & 2016, despite them these days being very singey dancey affairs where everyone has to dance and me and dance, don't you know, we just get on, or rather I just let it get on and leave me behind!